Hypnotherapy for Overcoming Phobias

 - Example: Spiders (arachnophobia) — gradual imagery

-Use a graded approach: picture a spider in a jar, then in a picture, then on the floor at distance, finishing with calm observation and the script: "I am composed; I observe without panic."
+Use a graded approach.
+Picture a spider in a jar.
+Then view it in a photo.
+Next, see it on the floor from far away.
+Finish by watching it calmly.
+Say, "I am composed.
+I observe without panic."

 - Example: Public speaking (social phobia) — performance rehearsal